 The trinity knot

 This is yet another ancient Celtic symbol and it stands for being, spirit life and eternal.
-It is about the most memorable of all the available ancient Celtic symbols.
+The celtic knot is about the most memorable of all the available ancient Celtic symbols.

-Another name for this symbol is The Triquetra and it is made up of a knotted triangular shape, which is composed of an unbroken, continuous line.
+Another name for celtic knots is the Triquetra and it is made up of a knotted triangular shape, which is composed of an unbroken, continuous line.
 It is usually illustrated using a circle that interlocks the knot.

 As mentioned earlier, this symbol translates to being, spiritual life and eternal.
-In the Christian religion, it translates to the Father, the Son and the Holy Spirit.
+It is also a Christian symbol, it translates to the Father, the Son and the Holy Spirit.

 The Green man